14 Types of Hawks in New Mexico

 These types of hawks in New Mexico range from the Common Red-tailed hawks to the exquisite Zone-tailed hawks.

-The state is also a breeding ground for three species of Falcons, accompanied by their iconic “peregrine” type dominance call.
+The state is also a breeding ground for three species of Falcons, which are accompanied by their iconic “peregrine”-type dominance call.

 Also, the types of hawks in New Mexico found in the Southwest are numerous accipiter representatives, including the ever-elusive Cooper’s hawk and American sparrow hawk.